 All notices are sent to the patron's University email address.

 The WMS system generates the following Loan Overdue Notifications:

 The report of "Outstanding Fees and Bills" is generated at the beginning of each month.
 The Head of Access Services sends another email asking the patron to return the item.
 If it is not returned the replacement bill is sent to the Business Office one

 Library users must pay the full cost of replacing lost or damaged items, plus a $15.00 processing charge.
 Charges are based upon the type of material which has been lost or damaged.
 Charges for an Interlibrary Loan item that is not returned or returned damaged vary depending upon charges received

 from the lending library.
-The fine for an overdue Interlibrary Loan item is $.25 per day.
+ILL should NOT be viewed as a book rental services- Fine for an overdue Interlibrary Loan item is $1.00 per day.

 Reserve Materials are information resources which have been identified by instructors as required or supplemental to course requirements.
 The library controls access to reserve materials in order to allow them to be utilized by as many students as possible in order to fulfill course

 assignments.
 Reserve materials can be identified by browsing the

 Course Reserveslink which is available on the Library website (

 http://library.francis.edu).
 Reserve materials may be obtained at the Public Services Desk and can only be used within the library for a four hour period unless indicated otherwise by the professor.
 A valid Saint Francis University ID is required in